matiasfha/draft-articles/advanced-typescript.md

 ## Union Types

 A **union type** (or just "union" or "disjunction") is a way to define a mutually exclusive type.
-Is a way to create a value that can be of more that one type at a time.
+It is a way to create a value that can be of more than one type at a time.

-This type provides information to the compiler that help it to prove that the code is safe for all the possible data types passed to it.
+This type provides information to the compiler that helps it to prove that the code is safe for all the possible data types passed to it.

-This type is a perfect fit when you know what are all the possible states will be but do not know for sure which one will be used at certain point.
-One common use case for this type is to define the actions of a dispatcher like in the reducer pattern (like Reduce or `useReducer` in React).
+This type is a perfect fit when you know all the possible states will be but do not know for sure which one will be used at a certain point.
+One everyday use case for this type is defining a dispatcher's actions like in the reducer pattern (like Reduce or `useReducer` in React).

-Let's think in a promise, a promise can be in 3 states, `pending`, `fullfilled` or `reject` you can model this states like
+Let's think in a promise, a promise can be in 3 states, `pending`, `fulfilled` or `reject` you can model these states like

 ```typescript
 interface MyData {